Personnel and Divisions

 School Resource Officer

-The Claremore Police Department has two school resource officers who are assigned to Claremore Public School campuses during the school year and a patrol shift during the summer months.
-It is the job of the school resource officer to patrol all school campuses, investigate criminal activity, investigate traffic accidents, educate students and staff about crime prevention, and other various programs and activities on all Claremore Public School campuses.
+The Claremore Police Department has three School Resource Officers (SROs) who are assigned to Claremore Public School campuses during the school year and work patrol shifts during the summer months.
+It is the job of the SRO to patrol school campuses, investigate criminal activity, process traffic accidents, and educate students and staff about crime prevention and safety programs.

 School Resource Officers